Did you know that cats of all ages can be susceptible to urinary tract infections (UTIs), which can usually be solved with antibiotics?

 Preventing Future UTIs

-There are steps you can take to prevent your cat developing any further urinary tract problems in the future.
+There are steps you can take to prevent your cat from developing any further urinary tract problems in the future.
 Follow these precautions to keep UTIs from reoccurring:

 - Increase your cat's water intake by providing fresh, clean water and incorporating wet food, which has more moisture, into their diet.